-Active control of the mirror segments with new mirror edge sensors, called SALT Array Management System (SAMS), has become operational in early 2016 with very encouraging results (see Sec.
+Active control of the mirror segments with new mirror edge sensors, called SALT Array Management System (SAMS), became operational in early 2016 with excellent results (see Sec.
 A.3).
-Images are now stable throughout the night over large temperature gradients, and observations are only limited by intrinsic seeing and dome seeing.
-This is a significant improvement from times before SAMS, which the re-current PIs will appreciate.
-During 2016 it was feasible to request 1.2 - 1.5" seeing for faint and challenging targets; good results for e.g. high-redshift point source spectroscopy have already been demonstrated.
-For a period after June 2017 we were unable to match external seeing < 1.4", but this is no longer a problem and the internal seeing does reach the 1.2 - 1.5" range.
-Also please note that, likely due to dome-seeing issues, sub-arcsec conditions (rare in any case) are still unrealistic to fully take advantage of.
+Images are now stable throughout the night over large temperature gradients, and observations are only limited by intrinsic seeing and, occasionally, dome seeing.
+It is therefore now feasible to request 1.5" seeing for faint and challenging targets; good results for e.g. high-redshift point source spectroscopy have been demonstrated.
+Please note that sub-arcsec conditions are extremely rare.